natewood2/holbertonschool-simple_shell/README.md

 # Testing:
 After installing and running the program, it will display a prompt with the symbol "$", At this point, you may enter a command.

-### Prompt
+### Prompt:
 ```bash
 $
 ```

-Enter and execute command
+### Enter and execute command:
 ```bash
 /bin/ls
 ```

-This would list files of the directory.
+This command will list the files of the directory.
+We encourage you to experiment with different commands in our simple shell to discover its versatile functionalities and to enhance your understanding of how it operates.

 ## Flowchart